Summer Institute in Qualitative Research: Putting Theory to Work

 We welcome groups of research students or staff from a single institution, who wish to attend the Summer Institute as a cohort.

 The Education and Social Research Institute at MMU is a leading centre for applied social and educational research, with a world-class reputation for the development of theory and methodology.
-It is one of the top ten UK education research establishments, according to the latest Research Assessment Exercise.
+67% of our research was rated as 'internationally excellent' or 'world leading' in REF 2014, with 100% of our research Impact being rated 'internationally excellent' or 'world leading'.
 Our theoretical work is distinctive in being firmly grounded in our extensive experience as applied researchers, educators and policy analysts.
 We do not just teach theory as an abstract body of ideas: we ourselves put theory to work in designing better, more critical and more useful research; in research degree training and teacher education; and in contributions to policy debates and international collaborations.

 Summer Institute in Qualitative Research